mathomastech/cardLayout/README.md

 cardLayout
 ==========

-Web design template inspired by Google Now cards.
+A CSS library inspired by the Google Now card design.

+View a demo of this library at http://mathomaste.ch/Projects/cardLayout/index.html